hellaskella33/ukraine-war-news-sentiment-analysis/README.md

 ## Project Overview

-This project aims to analyze the sentiment and presence of propaganda in news articles related to the Russia-Ukraine war from different countries and media outlets, including the United States, Ukraine, the United Kingdom, Russia, and Belarus.
+This project aims to analyze the sentiment and presence of propaganda in news articles related to the Russia-Ukraine war from different countries and media outlets, including the United States, Ukraine, the United Kingdom, Poland and Belarus.
 The primary goals are:

 1. Collect news articles from influential media outlets in the selected countries using the GDELT API.
 2. Preprocess the collected articles to clean and prepare the data for analysis.